go-rod/go-rod.github.io/custom-launch.md

 ## Docker

-Here's an example to remote control browsers inside the container so that we don't have to install browsers locally:
+Here's an example to remote control browsers inside the container so that we don't have to install browsers locally, because on some linux distributions it's very hard to install chromium correctly:

 1. Run the rod image `docker run -p 9222:9222 rodorg/rod`